greninger-lab/revica-strm/README.md

 >To use it, download SRA toolkit, add it to $PATH, and populate a csv file with SRAs in the format according to `assets/example_sras.csv`
 >
 >then run `python3 pull_sra.py <sra csv> <name for REVICA samplesheet>`

+### Removing host (human) reads
+Inputs to REVICA-STRM can optionally be filtered with Kraken2 and a user-supplied Kraken2 database.
+This database should be comprised of host/contaminant genomes desired to be removed from downstream analysis.

+To use this, run REVICA-STRM with the `--run-kraken2` and `--kraken2_variants_host_filter` commands, and point the `--kraken2_db` argument to your kraken2 database.
 ## Options
 |Option|Explanation|
 |------|-----------|